venkataravuri/ai-ml-notes/docs/ml/ml-concepts.md

 - [Activation Functions](#activation-functions)
 - [Evaulation Metrics](#evaluation-metrics)

+### Hypothesis

+- __Hypothesis in Science__: Provisional explanation that fits the evidence and can be confirmed or disproved.
+- __Hypothesis in Statistics__: Probabilistic explanation about the presence of a relationship between observations.
+- __Hypothesis in Machine Learning__: Candidate model that approximates a target function for mapping examples of inputs to outputs.

+A hypothesis in machine learning:

+- __Covers the available evidence__: the training dataset.
+- __Is falsifiable (kind-of)__: a test harness is devised beforehand and used to estimate performance and compare it to a baseline model to see if is skillful or not.
+- __Can be used in new situations__: make predictions on new data.

 ### What are Logits in machine learning?

 Logits interpreted to be the unnormalised (or not-yet normalised) predictions (or outputs) of a model.
 These can give results, but we don't normally stop with logits, because interpreting their raw values is not easy.